Portuguese literature: Eça de Queirós

-Eça de Queirós (1845–1900) was a Portuguese novelist.
+Eça de Queiroz (1845–1900) was a Portuguese novelist.
 Born in Póvoa de Varzim, near Porto, he traveled throughout the world as a consul.
 He accepted an assignment to the consulate of Paris in 1888 and remained there until his death on August 16, 1900.
 The books he wrote in Paris are critical of Portuguese society.
 His most famous works include Os Maias (The Maias) (1878), O Crime do Padre Amaro (The Crime of Father Amaro) (1876) and O Primo Bazilio (Cousin Basílio) (1878).
 Nicknamed the "Portuguese Zola," Eça was the founder of Portuguese Naturalism.

 In 2002, the Mexican director Carlos Carrera made a motion picture, "El Crimen del Padre Amaro" ("The Crime of Father Amaro"), adapted from Queirós' novel.
 One of the most successful Mexican films in history, it was also controversial because of its depiction of Catholic priesthood.